Blog

 Finding Freedom

-I recently read an article that suggested that those over the age of 70 feel more content and are happier now more than at any other point in their lives.
-Some of the reasons proposed were more free time to do what they enjoyed such as hobbies and spending time with family and friends.
+I recently read an article suggesting that people over 70 feel more content and are happier now than at any other point.
+Some of the reasons proposed were more free time to do what they enjoyed, such as hobbies and spending time with family and friends.
 Other reasons suggested worrying less and not caring what other people think anymore.

 What freedom.